SKindij/SKindij/recources/Helpful-Notes.md

 * ``git fetch <link>`` - _it goes to remote project and retrieves all data that you don't have yet, which you can merge or review at any time;_
 * ``git pull`` - _fetches data from the server and tries to merge it with the code you are currently working on;_

-Git supports two types of tags: lightweight tags (_pointers to specific commit_) and annotated tags (_with description of tagged version_).
+Git supports two types of tags: lightweight tags (_pointers to specific commit_) and annotated tags (_with description of tagged version_).\
 &emsp;**Lightweight tags:** These are simple pointers to specific commits.
 They are created using the command ``git tag <tag_name>``.
 Lightweight tags are created without any additional information or metadata, such as a description or tagger's name.
-They are commonly used for marking specific points in history but do not carry any extra information.
+They are commonly used for marking specific points in history but do not carry any extra information.\
 &emsp;**Annotated tags:** These tags include extra information, such as a tag message, tagger's name, email, and the date the tag was created.
 Annotated tags are created using the command ``git tag -a <tag_name> -m "tag message"``.
 The ``-a`` flag stands for "annotated," and the ``-m`` flag allows you to provide a message for the tag.
-Annotated tags are typically used for releases or important milestones, as they provide more context and information about the tagged version.
+Annotated tags are typically used for releases or important milestones, as they provide more context and information about the tagged version.\

-Both types of tags can be useful depending on the purpose and requirements of your project.
+&emsp;Both types of tags can be useful depending on the purpose and requirements of your project.

+* ``git tag`` - _to get a list of available tags;_
+  + ``git tag -a v0.1.7 -m "web-app version 0.1.7"; ``
+  + ``git show v0.1.5`` - _shows info about the author, date of creation;_
+  + ``git push origin --tags`` - _it will transfer all tags to remote server that are not there yet;_